 The most important question you want to have answered is whether they are going to get the job done.
 Ask for case studies, references, testimonials -- anything and everything.
 Ask about case studies within your industry to see if they have had any success.
 This could be a good indicator of a starting point for your decision.

-Senior Developer, SEO Guru, and master of the well-timed animated gif.
+Lead Developer, SEO Guru, and master of the well-timed animated gif.
 Renowned for his programming efficiency, we use the same speed timer to measure Brent’s programming as we do the page-load speed of our websites.
 He’s such the master of efficiency that after a daughter, he and his wife had twin sons.
-When he’s not up late beating an aggressive deadline Brent can be found watching ESPN and drinking beer.
+When he’s not up late beating an aggressive deadline Brent can be found cooking and enjoying craft beer.